Thursday, 25 January 2018

 Now back to the number of George's siblings.

-Mary Ellen gave birth to Margaret Adeline in 1898, when George was 17.
-The father of the baby girl was not recorded with the Registry of Births, Deaths and Marriages, and it appears it must have caused considerable embarrassment to the family, given that Thomas and Susan raised her as one of their own children.
+Mary Ellen gave birth to Margaret Adelaide in 1897, when George was 16.
+The father of the baby girl was not recorded on the birth certificate, and it appears the circumstances of Margaret's birth must have caused considerable consternation to the family, given that Thomas and Susan raised her as one of their own children.
 Of course, that's not unusual for the time period.

 Around the early 1900s, it seems that a couple of the Connors brothers had left the family farm and had moved north once more, up around the Richmond River area, inland from Lismore.